-- Annual penetration testing with an independent provider.
+- Annual penetration testing.

 The HiThrive security team shall evaluate the severity of every detected vulnerability in terms of the likelihood and potential impact of an exploit, and shall develop mitigation strategies and schedules accordingly.
 Suitable mitigations include complete remediation or implementing compensating controls.

 The HiThrive security team maintains an internal Incident Response Policy which contains steps for preparation, identification, containment, investigation, eradication, recovery, and follow-up/postmortem.

 The HiThrive security team shall use all of the following measures to detect security incidents.

 - Continuous monitoring of AWS network traffic and workloads for malicious or unauthorized activities.

 - Continuous monitoring of logs to detect potentially malicious or unauthorized activity.

 - Conduct reviews on the causes of any service outages.